 The materials or parts in medical device prototype development may differ from the final product to help with cost savings, time reduction, or availability of finite resources.
 Prototypes will look very different based on the role they are playing in product development.
 Based on product development needs, there are different types of prototypes: proof of concept, alpha, beta, pilot, and final prototypes.

 The proof of concept prototype is made from scraps.
-It is the most beginning stages of development and prototyping.
-This prototype is typically made out of household items, just to show that your concept can work.
+It is the beginning stage of development and prototyping.
+This medical device prototype is typically made out of household items, just to show that your concept can work.
 It is a good idea, but the concept is unreliable and does not function like the final prototype.
-For the High-End Proof of Concept Prototype: What does the medical device look like and what will it do?
+For the High-End Proof of Concept Prototype: What does the medical device look like, and what will it do?

 To test out the functions of a device, engineers will utilize beta stage prototypes.
 Beta prototypes are typically not clean, nicely branded devices.
 The purpose of a beta prototype is to evaluate manufacturing or test features.
 These prototypes help test if the device is functional and evaluate manufacturing.
 Sometimes beta prototypes may only be one feature in a large device.
 Beta prototypes are functional but are not for human use and are typically not used for verification and validation testing.